 YOU’RE NOT GOING TO BE HAPPY ALL THE TIME.

-◦ you been happy with this person before?
+◦ Have you been happy with this person before?

 ◦ Does your current unhappiness have to do with an unsolvable problem between you and this person?

-◦ Would removing this person from your life solve the problem?
+◦ Would removing this person from your life really solve the problem?

 I just think sometimes, it’s very easy to make our bad feelings someone else’s fault.
 You feel bad about something and it can seem like the person you’re with should be responsible for fixing it.
-9 times out of 10, it’s us that need to fix ourselves.
+I’ve found, 9 times out of 10, it’s us that need to fix ourselves.
 It’s far too easy for me to have a bad day and feel like Ian needs to work 110% harder to make me feel better.
 Really, my bad feelings are my own or they are brought on by a situation that is out of his or our control.
-So being unhappy is not always a reason to leave.
+Simply being unhappy does not always mean you’re with the wrong person.

 CONSIDER WHAT YOUR FUTURE LOOKS LIKE WITHOUT THEM.

-This is the number one question that reels me in when Ian and I have a major argument.
+This is the number one thought that reels me in when Ian and I have a major argument.
 During some of our toughest times, Ian and I decided that divorce has to always be on the table.
 We have never actually contemplated divorce, we just know that if one of us did something terrible enough, we’re not afraid to consider that option.
-Not in a looming over our heads way, just in a we need to remember what we’re fighting for way.
-To us, it simply means that we can’t slack.
-No, we’re not going to get divorced over trivial things and we don’t have to walk on eggshells with each other.
-Honestly, I’ll explain all this in a later post.
+Not in a threatening way to make each other submissive.
+It’s just remembering the reality that we are not obligated to each other “no matter what” and that we both have to be willing to fight for what we have.
+To us, it simply means that we can’t slack and get selfish.

 The point is, we have to try.

-Because of this, if things ever get really hard, I take a second to look at my life without Ian.
-I think about what my day would look like and I think about the situation we’re in.
+Because of this, if things ever get really hard, I take a second to look at my life with and without Ian.
+I think about what my day would look like if he wasn’t there and I think about the situation we’re in.
 Is it something I can live with it if means having Ian in my life?
 Does my life actually look better without this if it means being without Ian?
-Obviously, at this point nothing so terrible has ever happened where I’d prefer a day without Ian.
+Obviously, at this point, nothing so terrible has ever happened where I’d prefer a day without Ian.
 There are very few things that could happen that would make me choose a life without him, but I think it’s an important thing to consider so you can put things in perspective and really think about the true significance of the problem at hand.